 In its pricing discussion the proposal emphasises the critical role that economic pricing can have in encouraging the efficient and innovative use of water resources, as well as its conservation.
 However, only pricing regimes that would provide for recovery of direct provincial costs associated with regulating water use are given any air time, and that in the context of potential future changes.
 It would seem that value-based pricing of water resources, or more general royalty schemes, to take just two examples, have been rejected.

 Other stakeholder proposals that are more-or-less expressly rejected in the Water Sustainability Act proposal include the establishment of a market in short-term water rights; the establishment or inclusion of the “public trust doctrine” regarding water use in BC; and the use of the “precautionary principle” in decision-making under the new Act.

 The comment period on the Water Sustainability Act proposal remains open until November 15, 2013.
 Comments may be posted on the Province’s website.

 Jeff is a litigation partner, with a practice focused on energy and regulated utilities.
 He appears regularly before administrative tribunals such as the BC and Alberta Utilities Commissions and the BC Oil and Gas Commission.
 He ...

-Laura’s practice is focused in the areas of environmental law, Indigenous law, administrative and constitutional law.
-She represents clients with issues involving land use, project development, regulatory approvals ...
+Laura has experience in civil litigation, environmental law, Indigenous law, administrative and constitutional law.
+She represents clients with issues involving regulatory approvals, land use, project development ...

 Lawson Lundell's Project Law Blog focuses on updating proponents on issues emerging in the law and policy that applies to the development of major projects in Canada.
 The focus of the blog is on matters relating to environmental assessment and compliance, regulatory matters and Indigenous consultation.